 Maintaining Optimal Room Temperature

-We will now delve deeper into melatonin production - commonly referred to as the "sleep hormone" - given its increased secretion at nighttime.
+We will now delve deeper into melatonin production - called the "sleep hormone" - given its increased secretion at nighttime.

 The Many Health Benefits of Melatonin

 While it's well-known that melatonin is instrumental in regulating our sleep cycle, its health benefits are far more extensive.
-This hormone plays a pivotal role in numerous bodily functions and contributes significantly to overall wellness.
+This hormone is pivotal in numerous bodily functions and contributes significantly to overall wellness.

 The Role of Darkness in Melatonin Production